kabanero-io/kabanero-foundation/README.md

 # Kabanero Foundation

-The Kabanero Foundation Instance is a deployment of a set of Kabanero collection in a specific Kubernetes cluster.
+The Kabanero Foundation Instance is a deployment of a set of Kabanero collections in a specific Kubernetes cluster.
 The Kabanero operator is leveraged to install and operate the various curated infrastructure and artifacts as defined by each of the Kabanero collections.

 ## Kabanero Foundation in a Kubernetes Cluster Prerequisites